 Sexually-explicit material – For a highly-conservative church organization, pictures of women in bikinis may not be acceptable for their website.
 However, an untrained moderator may not realize this and approve the image simply because it contains no nudity.

-Profanity – Moderators, without proper training, may not recognize certain slang words as being profane or offensive.
+Profanity Filtering – Moderators, without proper training, may not recognize certain slang words as being profane or offensive.

 Competitor brands – When hiring moderators to ensure that competitor brands stay off your website, an untrained moderator may be completely unfamiliar with your competitors.